A Mommybites reader asked:

 What are some food choking hazards I should avoid for babies?

-Another food that is a potential choking hazard is hard candy, cough drops, M&Ms, etc. While parents obviously do not give these candies to babies, babies will often find and eat them when they play with purses, look in pockets, couch and chair cushions, under furniture (where potentially dangerous common household items can be often found).
+Another food that is a potential choking hazard is hard candy, including cough drops, M&Ms, etc. While parents obviously do not give these candies to babies, babies will often find and eat them when they play with purses, look in pockets, couch and chair cushions, under furniture (where potentially dangerous common household items can be often found).

 Some other potential choking hazards for babies are pet foods and pet toys.
 Remember most pet food and pet toys are on the floor making them easily accessible to crawling babies.
-Babies can choke on pet toys because these toys have not been approved for babies or children less than 2 to 3 years of age.
+Babies can choke on pet toys, too.
+These toys have not been approved for babies or children less than 2 to 3 years of age.
 Pet’s water bowls are a drowning and choking hazard to babies and are readily accessible.
-Pets also leave pieces of bones or chew toys which are accessible on the floor to babies.
+Dogs also leave pieces of bones or chew toys which are accessible on the floor to babies.

 Bathrooms are potential sources of choking hazards.
 There are many small objects babies can get their hands on, like small pieces of soaps, razors, hair ties.
 All medicine pills are choking hazards in addition to being potentially life threatening dangers when ingested.
 Babies should never have access to bathrooms without being closely supervised.
-Toilet bowls with water are another source of drowning and choking for babies and should always be secured shut with a toilet lock you can get at any baby store like Buy Buy Baby or Babies’R Us.
+Toilet bowls with water are another source of drowning and choking for babies and should always be secured with a toilet lock.
+You can get a toilet lock at any baby store like Buy Buy Baby or Babies’R Us.

 The kitchen is another source of potential choking hazards including kitchen refrigerator magnets, small pieces that are parts of appliances such as mixers, etc. Small toy parts are choking hazards for babies and toddlers.
 It’s very important when giving a baby a toy to see what ages the toy is recommended because one of the things those guidelines are based is choking hazards.
 Many toys for children older than 3 years of age are potential choking dangers.
 The best thing to do is not to have toys with small parts.
 Babies and toddlers can ingest also small button type batteries, which is a life threatening situations and requires immediate attention in the Pediatric Emergency Room.
 The battery acid can seriously damage a child’s esophagus and stomach.
 Other dangerous materials are marbles, bottle caps, jewelry such as rings and earrings and buttons.
 Older siblings will often give babies and toddlers objects that can be choking hazards because they do not understand the dangers involved.

 Never leave a baby or toddler unsupervised with an older child.
 Even if they appear responsible they do not have the maturity to know what is appropriate for babies and toddlers and they do not know CPR if there was a choking or other life threatening situation with your baby.
 The choking hazards I have discussed are only some of the many choking dangers all around us.
 Be observant and aware of the environment that surrounds your baby and toddler.
 Finally remember your baby and toddler must be supervised by an adult at all times who is hopefully trained in CPR.